 The museum is located in a park in Musashi Koganei.
 Miyazaki says that he often visited the museum to get inspiration for his work because Studio Ghibli, is also based in Koganei City.
 Apart from the iconic wooden walls of shelves, many other parts of the Spirited Away bathhouse were inspired by the interiors of this museum.
 Miyazaki himself also designed the museum’s mascot, Edomaru.

-The eerily beautiful forests of the film Princess Mononoke were modeled exactly after the atmosphere of the Shiratani Unsuikyō Ravine (白谷雲水峡) on Yakushima Island.
+The eerily beautiful forests of the film Princess Mononoke were modeled exactly after the atmosphere of the Shiratani Unsuikyō Ravine (白谷雲水峡) on Yakushima Island in Kagoshima Prefecture.
 The lead artist, Kazuo Oga, spent hours in the forests sketching the trees, moss, stones, vines, and fog.
 These days, the forested island and its famous ravine are popular with Mononoke fans, who often bring along their Kodama figurines to photograph among the mossy stones and trees.

 Fans of the classic 1988 film My Neighbor Totoro definitely don’t want to miss a visit to Satsuki and Mei’s House.
 Located in Ai Chikyuhaku Memorial Park inNagoya, Aichi Prefecture, this house was built to be an exact replica of the one in the film.
 Even the trees and surrounding landscape resemble that of the film.